 The Grand River is navigable for steam-boats from Lake Erie up to the landing-place, about two miles below Brandtford, and from thence a canal is to be cut, some time or other, to the town.
 The present site of Brandtford was chosen on account of those very rapids which do indeed obstruct the navigation, but turn a number of mills, here of the first importance.
-The usual progress of a Canadian village is this: first on some running stream, the erection of a saw-mill and grist-mill for the convenience of the neighboring scattered settlers; then a few shanties or log-houses for the work-people; then a grocery-store; then a tavern-a chapel-perchance a school-house-und so weiter, as the Germans sav.
+The usual progress of a Canadian village is this: first, on some running stream, the erection of a saw-mill and grist-mill for the convenience of the neighbouring scattered settlers; then a few shanties or log-houses for the work-people; then a grocery-store; then a tavern-a chapel-perchance a school-house.